• Skip to primary navigation

 Both drinks can be enjoyed neat or in cocktails, but ultimately it comes down to personal taste preference.

-Rum and Tequila have different flavor profiles that appeal to different tastes.
+Rum and Tequila have different flavors that appeal to different tastes.

 The former has a sweet, fruity taste with hints of caramel, vanilla, and spices.